Spinyfish/Skidmark/README.md

 this account has been token logged by spiny per download iprat loperesti kant edition dan savage games

-i hate black people so much
+I h8te black people so much

 Create an issue to be added to collab!